3DOM-FBK/deep-image-matching/docs/camera_models.md

 For images not assigned to specific `cam<x>` camera groups, the options specified under `general` are applied.
 The `camera_model` can be selected from `["simple-pinhole", "pinhole", "simple-radial", "opencv"]`.
 It's worth noting that it's easily possible to extend this to include all the classical COLMAP camera models.
 Cameras can either be shared among all images (`single_camera == True`), or each camera can have a different camera model (`single_camera == False`).

 A subset of images can share intrinsics using `cam<x>` key, by specifying the `camera_model` along with the names of the images separated by commas.
+Note that you must specify the full image name, including the extension.
 For instance:

 ```python
 cam0: